Scalp Massage Benefits: 7 Reasons You Need a Scalp Massager

 How scalp massage reduces stress:

-- Releases endorphins – the body's natural "feel-good" chemicals
+- Releases endorphins – your body's natural "feel-good" chemicals

-- Reduces muscle tension in the neck and shoulders
+- Reduces muscle tension in the scalp, neck, and shoulders

-For more stress management tips, check out our guide on natural wellness practices.
+For more stress management techniques, check out our guide on natural wellness practices.

 3. Strengthens Hair When Combined with Oils

-Using moisturizing oils during your scalp massage doubles the benefits.
-The massage helps the oils penetrate deeper into the scalp and hair shafts.
+Using nourishing oils during your scalp massage doubles the benefits.
+The massage action helps the oils penetrate deeper into the scalp and hair shafts, reaching areas that would otherwise remain untreated.

 Best oils for scalp massage:

-- Coconut oil – penetrates hair shaft, reduces protein loss
+- Coconut oil: Penetrates the hair shaft, reduces protein loss, has antimicrobial properties

-- Almond oil, rich in vitamin E, strengthens hair
+- Almond oil: Rich in vitamin E, strengthens hair, adds shine

-- Castor oil – promotes hair growth, thickens hair
+- Castor oil: Promotes hair growth, thickens hair, contains ricinoleic acid

 For more information on natural oils for hair, read our article on the benefits of almonds for hair.